 Rural Nagaland is beautiful and friendly.
 The only problem is, it doesn’t have the infrastructure for tourists — a prominent reason why many people visiting Nagaland return home without visiting anything beyond Kohima and other popular big towns like Mon and Mokokchung.
 This is where Khonoma makes a distinction.
-You will see in below Khonoma pictures how it has developed tourist infrastructure.
+You will see below Khonoma pictures of how it has developed its tourist infrastructure.